 Use these preparation and care instructions as a guide.
 A detailed report from will be sent to your physician, who will share the results with you.

-Your physician will contact DeKalb Medical to schedule your cardiac catheterization for you.
+Your physician will contact us to schedule your cardiac catheterization for you.

-Your procedure will be performed at DeKalb Medical at North Decatur, and you will need to go to the hospital’s central registration area.
+Your procedure will be performed at Emory Decatur Hospital, and you will need to go to the hospital’s central registration area.